BERCEO, A NAME WITH HISTORY

 At this moment, Luis Muga Barahona owned some lands in the city of Haro, and when a Bordeaux native called Guy Hageman saw it, he was amazed.
 He decided to buy the lands of Luis Muga so that he could build in 1872 the first winery of the city of Haro.
 This is what we know today as Bodegas Berceo.

-This winery seems to be taken from Chartrons neighborhood in Bordeaux, and has had several owners until Gurpegui Muga achieved getting his property back in the fifties after a lot of effort.
+This winery seems to be taken from Chartrons neighborhood in Bordeaux, and has had several owners until Gurpegui Muga was able to get his property back in the fifties after a lot of effort.

 The winery is named after Gonzalo de Berceo.
 He was a monk and a poet in the XIII century, who used to live in Suso Monastery (La Rioja).
 He was the one who dared to write the first verses in Spanish language, in which wine was the main topic.
 This fact took place in a context when Latin was the only language considered to be highbrow, and when Arabic and Basque were the main languages of the area.

-Gonzalo de Berceo is considered to be the father of Spanish language.
-What a better homage to the verses in which he makes reference to wine, than using his name to call the most emblematic winery of the city of Haro?
+Gonzalo de Berceo is considered to be the father of the Spanish language.
+What a better homage to the verses in which he makes reference to wine, to use his name to call the most emblematic winery of the city of Haro?

-After a lot of effort, the family Gurpegui Muga was authorized by the Hall Town to name the winery Gonzalo de Berceo.
+After a lot of effort, the family Gurpegui Muga was authorized by the Town Hall to name the winery Gonzalo de Berceo.
 They tried to register Gonzalo de Berceo as a commercial brand.
-At the beginning their request was rejected, due to the fact that a commercial brand cannot have the name of a person neither of a place which has been considered as World Heritage Site.
-Nonetheless, the family achieves to register the rest of commercial brands.
+At the beginning their request was rejected, due to the fact that a commercial brand cannot have the name of a person nor place which has been considered a World Heritage Site.
+Nonetheless, the family achieved in registering the rest of commercial brands.

 First of all, they get Viña Berceo.
 The reason why this permission is given is because the family owned a vineyard in the municipality of Berceo.
 So this time, it was considered to be reasonable the allowance of this brand, taking into account that it is the name of the land the wines are born.
 Later, the family is authorized to use Gonzalo de Berceo and Los Dominios de Berceo as a brand, due to the fact that these are close related to Viña Berceo.

-Bodegas Berceo got reputation and its wine became one of the best of appellation Rioja.
+Bodegas Berceo received a reputation and its wine became one of the best of appellation Rioja.
 The family business started its expansion in other wine regions too.
-The brand Gonzalo de Berceo achieved such a success that even the Government was willing to buy it, so that they could call this way their generic wine appellation Rioja.
+The brand Gonzalo de Berceo achieved such a success that even the Government was willing to buy it, so that they could call this display their generic wine appellation Rioja.

 Nowadays Bodegas Berceo are run by the fifth generation of the family Fernández de Manzanos, who are still working with the family Gurpegui Muga to keep their legacy.